 - (i) Transportation

 - mode of travel (walking, bus, train, airplane)

 - length of travel (days, hours per day, overnight)

-- departure and arrival sites
+- · departure and arrival sites

 - travel routes

 - number of vehicles

 - (ii) Nature of Activity

 - number of participants and or spectators

 - crowd control

 - location of activity (e.g. ball park, museum, swimming pool, fire station, provincial park, ski hill, etc.)

 - equipment needs

 - (iii) Selection of Supervisors

 - need for experienced supervisors

 - need for specialized skills (skier, first aid, lifeguard, etc.)

 - need for providing instruction to supervisors

 - use of volunteers (need for police checks)

 - (b) Student Safety

 Safety of pupils during any Out of School Activity is the first and foremost priority to consider for planning.
 Adequate supervision will depend on many of the factors listed above; however, the decision is not limited to these factors alone.
-Principals must weigh a number of mitigating circumstances before granting or seeking approval for Out of School Activities. (c) Pre-inspection of Site
+Principals must weigh a number of mitigating circumstances before granting or seeking approval for Out of School Activities.

+(c) Pre-inspection of Site

-In order to ensure a worthwhile, safe, and accessible Category 1 or 2 Out of School Activity for all students, pre-planning is essential.
-Upon agreement by the teacher and principal, the teacher should visit the selected site in advance.
-If this is not feasible, the teacher should obtain as much information as possible about the area to be visited from others who have or from credible sources.
+In order to ensure an equitable, safe, and accessible excursion for all, the teacher should obtain as much information as possible about the area to be visited either from experience, discussions/video calls with personnel from the site or from credible sources.
 The teacher should share this information with the principal in order to make the necessary supervision recommendations.